10 ways to speed up web font loading

 3. Subset your fonts

 Font subsetting means trimming your fonts down to only the characters you need.
 Subsetting can yield massive amounts of size savings without drawbacks as long as you are not using the characters you remove.
 The simplest way to do this is subsetting to remove languages that you do not use.
 For example, take Inter, one of the most popular fonts.
 If you include all alphabets, which include Latin, Cyrillic, Vietnamese, and Greek, the size of the WOFF2 font is 95kb.
 However, chances are you are not using all of those alphabets.
-Removing all characters outside of the English language reduces Inter’s size to just 16kb!
+Removing all characters outside the English language reduces Inter’s size to just 16kb!

 There are many ways to subset fonts, including Google Fonts (and by extension, Google Webfonts Helper), Everything Fonts, and fontTools.